kentkartlab/kk-date/README.md

 - **Optimized for Performance**: If speed and efficiency are critical for your application, `kk-date` is the perfect fit, delivering performance without sacrificing usability.
 - **Ongoing Development**: While `kk-date` is currently tailored for basic date operations, we are actively developing it to support more complex date manipulations and formats in future releases.

+Average Speed Improvement: 63.36% faster than other libraries (Cache disabled) Average Speed Improvement: 89.05% faster than other libraries (Cache activated)

 Whether you're building a lightweight application or need a reliable solution for high-performance date handling, `kk-date` is the package you've been looking for.

 ## Install